SAP/ui5-typescript/test-packages/openui5-snapshot-test/README.md

 ## Snapshot Testing

-On each CI build the d.ts files would be re-generated and compared to the source controlled contents in `output-dts` dir.
-In isolation this has little value.
+On each CI build, the d.ts files would be re-generated and compared to the source controlled contents in `output-dts` dir.
+This has two benefits:
+1. When a code change is not supposed to have an effect on the generated `*.d.ts` files (e.g. refactoring), then the test is likely to reveal any unintended effect.
-However, this forces the `output-dts` contents to be synced in any PR which means the expected changes to the .d.ts files will also be **reviewed** in new PRs.
+2. This forces the `output-dts` contents to be synced in any PR which means the expected changes to the .d.ts files will also be **reviewed** in new PRs.

 Note that this means that if you have changed the `dts-generator` package's output